 A simple toothache does not always indicate that root canal treatment is needed.
 We advise our patients to pay close attention to damaged teeth that are accompanied with the following symptoms:

 Root canal treatment is necessary if your tooth is damaged and there is a high risk of the nerve becoming infected.
-In order to save your natural tooth, this dental treatment is necessary.
+In order to help save your natural tooth, this dental treatment is necessary.
 It is important to understand that tooth decay (i.e. cavities) can result in degradation of your dental structure, and you may lose your tooth if it is not treated promptly.

 More often than not, our patients experience very little discomfort although there may be some minor tenderness for a short period of time.
 We often prescribe medications such as anti-inflammatories or antibiotics.
-After a root canal, you’ll be able to enjoy food and drinks without sensitivity or pain due to heat, cold, or pressure.
+After a root canal, you should be able to enjoy food and drinks without sensitivity or pain due to heat, cold, or pressure.